Conversational Ecommerce Chatbot: 5 Use Cases [Examples]

 Have you ever seen an amazing piece of clothing on the internet, in a shop, or in a friend’s wardrobe and then wanted to buy something similar on the internet?

-Lego uses Facebook Messenger to support customers.
+Lego uses Facebook Messenger for customer support.
 Their chatbot, Ralph, assists with choosing an ideal Lego set by asking a few questions.
 Ralph is very interactive and also quite funny.

-This company offers various channels for conversational commerce.
+This company offers various channels for conversational ecommerce and not only.
 On their website, one can find options such as live video chats, messaging apps, Facebook Messenger, and live chats.

-Customers who choose a chatbot can take a short quiz to find out what type of skin they have.
+Customers who choose an ecommerce chatbot can take a short quiz to find out what type of skin they have.
 Then, depending on the answers, they will be directed to products that fit their needs.

-Here are some bits of advice that may help you start out with conversational commerce.
+Here are some bits of advice that may help you start out with conversational ecommerce.